Nathaniel Wood (fighter): Ultimate Fighting Championship

-Wood made his promotional debut against Johnny Eduardo on 1 June 2018 at UFC Fight Night: Rivera vs. Moraes.
+Wood made his promotional debut against Johnny Eduardo on 1 June 2018 at UFC Fight Night 131.
 He won the fight via submission in Round 2, for which he was awarded with a Performance of the Night bonus.

 Wood was originally scheduled to face Tom Duquesnoy on 29 December 2018 at UFC 232.
 However, Dusquenoy pulled out due to an injury and was replaced by Andre Ewell.
 He won the bout via submission in the third round.

-Wood faced José Alberto Quiñónez on 16 March 2019 at UFC Fight Night: Till vs. Masvidal.
+Wood faced José Alberto Quiñónez on 16 March 2019 at UFC Fight Night 147.
 He won the fight via a submission in round two.

-Wood faced John Dodson on 15 February 2020 at UFC Fight Night: Anderson vs. Błachowicz 2.
+Wood faced John Dodson on 15 February 2020 at UFC Fight Night 167.
 He lost the fight via TKO in round three.

 Wood was scheduled to face Umar Nurmagomedov on 26 July 2020 at UFC on ESPN 14.
 However, Nurmagomedov withdrew from the bout due to his uncle Abdulmanap Nurmagomedov's passing He was replaced by promotional newcomer John Castañeda.
 Wood won the fight via unanimous decision.

 Wood faced Casey Kenney on 24 October 2020 at UFC 254.
 He lost the back-and-forth fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Wood was scheduled to face Jonathan Martinez on 4 September 2021 at UFC Fight Night 191.
 However, Wood was removed from the bout in mid-August for undisclosed reasons and replaced by Marcelo Rojo.

 Wood was scheduled to face Liudvik Sholinian on 19 March 2022 at UFC Fight Night 204.
 However due to the Russian invasion of Ukraine, Sholinian was unable to leave the country or train so he was replaced by Vince Morales.
-In turn, just days before the event, Morales withdrew due to illness, and the pair will be rescheduled for future event.
+In turn, just days before the event, Morales withdrew due to illness.